Should You Have Your Carpet Professionally Cleaned if You Have a Puppy?

 Benefits of Professional Carpet Cleaning for Pet Owners

-Generally, it’s recommended that homes with pets have their carpet cleaned every 3 to 6 months.
+Generally, it’s recommended that homes with pets have carpet cleaned every 3 to 6 months.

 What’s the benefit of frequent cleaning, though?
 And how does a professional cleaning differ from our retail products or others you might see at the store?